umbcdata602/howtos/README.md

 # HOWTO: Get started with Blackboard

-The Blackboard GUI has a zillion options.
-To keep from getting lost, start with the default URL for "Courses"..
+The Blackboard GUI has a zillion options, so it's easy to get lost.
+Start with the default URL for "Courses"..

 https://blackboard.umbc.edu/ultra/course